 Truth #5.
-Yet a majority of the chosen people (Israel) of Adonai have yet to respond affirmatively to this invitation.
+Yet a majority of the chosen people (modern Israel) of Adonai have yet to respond affirmatively to this invitation.

 Truth #6.
-Past generations of Israel refused to attend the Banquet of Redemption & Reconciliation.
+Since the first appearance of the Messiah, past generations of (old) Israel refused to attend the Banquet of Redemption & Reconciliation.

 Truth #7.
-These past generations may not proceed to the Wedding Banquet in the future kingdom of Adonai.
+These past generations of (old) Israel may not proceed to the Wedding Banquet in the future kingdom of Adonai.

 Truth #8.
 Now there should be no more delay.
-Today’s generation of Israel will attend the Banquet of Redemption & Reconciliation.
+Today’s generation of (new) Israel must choose to attend the Banquet of Redemption & Reconciliation.

 Truth #9.
-Today’s generation is the generation of Israel that will be qualified to attend the Wedding Banquet of the messianic kingdom.
+Today’s generation is the new generation of modern Israel that will choose to attend the Wedding Banquet of the messianic kingdom.

 Truth #10.
-Therefore, no more delay.
-Attend the Banquet of Redemption & Reconciliation and you will attend the Wedding Banquet in the messianic kingdom.
+Therefore, there must be no more delay.
+Attend the Banquet of Redemption & Reconciliation now and you (modern Israel) will attend the Wedding Banquet in the messianic kingdom (soon to come).

-The invitation to these Feasts of Adonai Eloheinu is a “summons.”
-For you to not attend would be a personal insult to God!
+Invitation to these Feasts of Adonai Eloheinu are a “summons” for today’s generation of Israel; non-attendance is a personal insult to God!

-The (natural) children of Adonai (Israel) can refuse to attend.
+The (natural) children of Adonai (modern Israel) can refuse to attend.
 The ultra-orthodox, practicing religious Yehudim of the first and second centuries CE) were invited first.
 Most were just indifferent and ignored the call.
 Others invented excuses; some polite and some not so polite.
-The religious leaders of the past have chosen to ignore the call of Adonai.
-Our ancestors chose not to attend.
-Nearly all of the first tier invitees (the religious Jews) refused the generous invitation of our Father in heaven.
+The old religious leaders of the past have chosen to ignore the call of Adonai.
+Our ancestors who were of the old Israel chose not to attend.
+Nearly all of the first tier invitees – the religious Jews of the past – refused the generous invitation of our Father in heaven.

 The Elder brother’s five younger brothers are the five generations of the *Tannaim (תנאים).
 This period of time of the five generations of the Tannaim is referred to as being part of the Mishnaic period.
-Tragically, it was in this era of time (the time of the Elder brother and his Five Brothers) that our rabbinic sages officially ”rejected” the real Messiah (approximately 30-220 CE).
+Tragically, it was in this era of time – the time of the Elder brother and his Five Brothers – that (old) Israel’s rabbinic sages officially ”rejected” the real Messiah ben Yosef ben David; who was sent to us by the LORD our God (approximately 30-220 CE).

-But they paid no attention and went their way.
-The rest seized his servants and mistreated them and killed them.
+“These men paid no attention (to God) and went their (own) way.
+The rest seized His servants and mistreated them and killed them.”

 “Again he sent out other servants saying, ‘Tell those who have been invited, ‘Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast.’
 But they paid no attention and went their way, one to his own farm, another to his business, and the rest seized his servants and mistreated them and killed them.
 But the king was enraged, and he sent his armies and destroyed those murderers and set their city on fire.”